 - City fire, all law enforcement, and Altru emergency medical personnel all have the same system and can see each other's location on a dynamic GIS screen

-- Smaller volunteer and rural agencies have a means to receive pages via text from CAD through their cell phones
+- Smaller volunteer and rural agencies receive pages via text from CAD through their cell phones

-- Records every incident responded to and allow us to monitor the status of resonders
+- Records every incident responded to and allow us to monitor the status of responders

 - Tracks information on a daily basis so we are better prepared to help the public and agencies we serve